EvilPort2/Sign-Language/README.md

   2. The next thing you need to do is create your gestures.
 That is done by the command given below.
 On starting executing this program, you will have to enter the gesture number and gesture name/text.
 Then an OpenCV window called "Capturing gestures" which will appear.
 In the webcam feed you will see a green window (inside which you will have to do your gesture) and a counter that counts the number of pictures stored.

     python create_gestures.py
 3. Press 'c' when you are ready with your gesture.
 Capturing gesture will begin after a few seconds.
 Move your hand a little bit here and there.
 You can pause capturing by pressing 'c' and resume it by pressing 'c'.
-Capturing resumes after a few seconds.
-After the counter reaches 1200 the window will close automatically.
+Capturing resumes after a few secondAfter the counter reaches 1200 the window will close automatically.
   4. When you are done adding new gestures run the load_images.py file once.
 You do not need to run this file again until and unless you add a new gesture.

     python load_images.py